Twentieth Century (Cold Chisel album)

-Twentieth Century is the fifth and final studio album by Australian band Cold Chisel until the group reformed in 1998.
+Twentieth Century is the fifth studio album by Australian band Cold Chisel, and their final until the group reformed in 1998.
 The album was written and recorded over various sessions during the period of the band's break-up and during breaks in their final tour.
 It was released in early 1984 and peaked at No. 1 on the Australian albums chart, their third consecutive album to do so.
 It charted for a total of 46 weeks.